 - Balance Transfer credit cards

-BMO offer a few low interest rate credit cards that typically have zero or low annual fees, and introductory interest rates sitting between 1.99% to 3.99% for up to 9 months.
+BMO offer a few low interest rate credit cards that typically have $0 or low annual fees, and competitive introductory interest rates for balance transfers.
 These types of credit cards come with Purchase Security and Extended Warranty on most purchases.

 - Travel Rewards credit cards